afterCherry/Photovoltaic-Cells-for-Wireless-Sensor-Nodes/Background/Concepts.md

+- Calculator
+- Tough time to answer the questions

+# Concepts
-# GreenHouse Effect
+## GreenHouse Effect
-## in terms of black body radiation and the equilibrium temperature of the earth.
+### in terms of black body radiation and the equilibrium temperature of the earth.
 [21/22][6']  [20/21][6'] [19/20][6']  [18/19][6'] [17/18][6']  [16/17][6']
 - black body radiation  <br>
 The amount and intensity of radiation[W/m2] a body sends out is solely determined by its surface temperature.